projectcalico/calico/v2.3/reference/supported-platforms.md

 Calico version {{ page.version }} has supported integration with the following platforms.

 -  Kubernetes v1.1+
 -  Mesos
 -  Docker
--  Openstack Mitaka, Liberty, Kilo, Juno and Icehouse
+-  OpenStack Icehouse and onwards